Email FacebookTwitterMenu burgerClose thin

 A woman making changes to her estate plan.

 A living trust is an estate planning tool that allows the grantor to manage and distribute assets.
 Additionally, it can bypass probate, maintain privacy and provide clear inheritance instructions.
-It also offers potential tax benefits and can protect assets from creditors.
+It may offer tax benefits and creditor protection in certain cases.
 However, the setup process requires careful planning and legal considerations.

 Estate Planning Tips